hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/README.md

 When you build Cloud Code and attach it to a configured component, such as an Event, you can use the Test Harness to try out and check that you will get the behavior you want.
 The Test Harness is an invaluable tool, because it allows you to send API requests to the GameSparks platform in their raw form and check the responses returned by the server.

-In this tutorial, you'll learn how to persist some meaningful data in mongoDB using Cloud Code - you'll be storing and retrieving X, Y, and Z player position coordinates.
+In this tutorial, you'll learn how to persist some meaningful data in mongoDB using Cloud Code - you'll be storing and retrieving X, Y, and Z player-position coordinates.
 We'll then walk you through using the Test Harness to check your Cloud Code.

 <q>**Cross Platform!** Cloud Code is platform independent and is written in JavaScript, meaning that if you wanted to use a different SDK, you wouldn't need to change the Cloud Code you've already written.</q>